 - Preferably they should be lying down.
 If they are feeling weak, dizzy or appear pale and sweating their legs should be raised

 - When dialling 999, say that the person is suffering from anaphylaxis (anna-fill-axis)

 - Give clear and precise directions to the emergency operator, including the postcode of your location

 - If adrenaline has been given, make a note of the time this was administered.
 A second dose can be given after five minutes if there has been no improvement

 - If the person’s condition deteriorates after making the initial 999 call, a second call to the emergency services should be made to ensure an ambulance has been dispatched

-- Send someone outside to direct the ambulance crew when they arrive
+- If you are in a restaurant or other building, send someone outside to direct the ambulance crew when they arrive

 To find out more about anaphylaxis and its treatment (adrenaline), click on the links below;